 In Los Angeles Frumkin worked closely with Zev Yaroslavsky who was SCCSJ executive director for 5 years and who headed the Calif.
 Students for Soviet Jews before being elected to L.A.
 City Council, and in 1995 to the L.A.
 County Board of Supervisors.
 Under Frumkin's leadership the SCCSJ led the way in activities that were eventually adopted by organizations elsewhere.
 The first pickets and demonstrations at cultural and athletic events, Candlelight Walk rallies with tens of thousands of participants, direct phone calls and letters to Soviet Jews, over a million of specially designed greeting cards mailed to the USSR, Prisoner of Conscience medallions with 200,000 distributed worldwide.

-Frumkin participates in the Simon Wiesenthal Center’s Outreach programs, has gone on international missions to China and Japan for the opening of Holocaust exhibits there and is an active advocate of the campaign to free Jonathan Pollard.
+Frumkin participated in the Simon Wiesenthal Center’s Outreach programs, has gone on international missions to China and Japan for the opening of Holocaust exhibits there and was an active advocate of the campaign to free Jonathan Pollard.

-In 1987 Frumkin retired from his business and is now devoting his time to public service, lecturing, writing, and whatever else has to be done.
-He has two adult sons, four grandchildren, and lives in Studio City with his wife Ella and two dogs.
+In 1987 Frumkin retired from his business and up until his untimely passing was been devoting his time to public service, lecturing, writing, and whatever else had to be done.
+He is survived by his two adult sons, four grandchildren, and his wife Ella and two dogs.
+He is missed very-very much...

 Si Frumkin at a Jewish Brigade truck in refugee camp in Italy 1945.